 - be a direct transfer from the associate's degree-granting institution

 - and have a minimum 3.5 GPA, or be a member of Phi Theta Kappa.

 Scholarships are only awarded to students entering in the fall semester.

-Percy L. Bugbee Scholarship for Excellence– $500 to $1,000 renewable award based on academic excellence and a major in Elementary or Secondary Education.
+- Percy L. Bugbee Scholarship for Excellence– $500 to $1,000 renewable award based on academic excellence and a major in Elementary or Secondary Education.

 SUNY Oneonta Scholarships:

 - Chalmers Means Scholarship – Awarded to a graduate student employed as classroom teacher, enrolled in full or part-time study in the Literacy MS. Ed. program.
 The Director of Graduate Studies chooses the student for this $700 award ($350 Fall and $350 Spring).
 Deadline: June 1.